Managing Stress and Burnout, and Achieving Wellness, in Healthcare Professionals and their Patients & Reproductive Medicine and Women's Mental Health

 $995 for Physicians, Attorneys, Psychologists, Doctors of Pharmacy, & Dentists $795 for Physician Assistants $595 for Nurses, Residents, Students & Others

-Incorporating mindfulness into daily life
+Integrating mindfulness into one's daily life

 The impact of AI on the psychological care of patients